 O'Briens and Gatheralls, two storied boat tour operators in Bay Bulls who partnered to survive this season, say there's no comparison between this year and last.

 "A good day in July with sunshine and lots of whales, between the two companies you'd have probably 600, 700 people a day, on average.
 And some days might be 1,100, 1,200 people, if it's an exceptional day," said Al Gatherall.

-The two companies have one boat in the water between them, and it's operating at half capacity to observe social distancing.
+The two companies have one boat in the water between them, and it's operating at half-capacity to observe physical distancing guidelines.

 "We started out thinking we weren't going to get many people, and now we're doing two and three trips a day," said Joe O'Brien.

 O'Brien said they're tracking where guests are from, should they need to do contact tracing.
 So far, most guests aboard the boat are young families from St. John's, Mount Pearl and Conception Bay South — not far away from Bay Bulls.